Bladder Cancer (cont.)

 Bladder cancer is a topic of intense scientific research currently.
 Basic science research is focused on finding and studying the genetic alterations (or changes in the human DNA) that predispose to bladder cancer in the hopes to discover new medications and treatments for curing the disease.
 Other areas of research include the following:

-- Targeted therapy acts on genetic pathways responsible for bladder cancer as the next generation of chemotherapy for the disease.
+- Targeted therapy acts on genetic pathways responsible for bladder cancer; it is considered the next generation of chemotherapy for the disease.

 - Newer surgical techniques, such as robotics, have been incorporated to improve precision and accelerate patient recovery after bladder cancer surgery.